 "An exact number is not immediately available, but Juniper has sold several dozen 100 GbE blades for the T1600, including some to Verizon, who recently announced plan for 100 GbE commercial service on select links in the U.S. and in Europe," Luc Ceuppens, VP of product marketing for Juniper Networks told InternetNews.com.

 As to why carriers are choosing to deploy 100 GbE, it's often a question of the management cost of link aggregation complexity.
 Many carriers today have link aggregation strategies for the 10 Gigabit Ethernet links.
+Major carriers -- including Verizon and AT&T -- are adopting 100 GbE as vendors ramp up their product offerings.

 "Most customers will need to make a decision of continuing to go down the path of 10 gig link aggregation to address bandwidth needs, versus jumping over to 100 gig," Ken Cheng, vice president, Service Provider Products at Brocade told InternetNews.com.
 "There are pros and cons to both approaches."